mprestin77/oci-vgpu-kvm/README.md

 3. Configuration on OCI

+3.1	Deploy a Bare Metal GPU server using one of the shapes below

+BM.GPU.T1.2 (baremetal instance with 2 Nvidia A10 GPU)
+BM.GPU.10.4 (baremetal instance with 4 Nvidia A10 GPU)

-3.1	Deploy a Bare Metal GPU server with OL8 using BM.GPU.T1.2 shape (dual A10 BM shape), select the latest non-GPU image, with at least 100 GB of boot volume space.
+Select the latest Oracle Linux 8 non-GPU image, with at least 100 GB of boot volume space.
 You can deploy it in an existing VCN with a public subnet or create a new VCN with a public subnet enabling ingress traffic to SSH port TCP/22.

 ![image](https://user-images.githubusercontent.com/54962742/184030386-ab4ddfc8-5a9d-4056-97c2-015b57234026.png)